ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-adapter-node.rst

 Rangefinder
 -----------

- To use rangefinders, follow the instructions at  :ref:`UAVCAN Setup Advanced<common-uavcan-setup-advanced>` to set up the Ardupilot parameters.
-Using MissionPlanner or UAVCAN Gui, set the parameters on the adaptor node following the instructions for the relevant rangefinder.
+ To use rangefinders, follow the instructions at  :ref:`DroneCAN Setup Advanced<common-uavcan-setup-advanced>` to set up the Ardupilot parameters.
+Using MissionPlanner or DroneCAN Gui, set the parameters on the adaptor node following the instructions for the relevant rangefinder.

  .. note::